 Kayla began rowing during her undergraduate career at Wesleyan University.
 As a four year varsity rower, two year CRCA All-American, first team All NESCAC pick, and co-captain, she finished her senior year with the team at their second NCAA appearance in program history.
 Kayla continued to row recreationally, competing with Vesper Boat Club's U23 program for a summer before becoming a coach herself.
 She worked as an English teacher and Boy's Rowing Coach at Choate Rosemary Hall between 2015 and 2018, traveling with the team to the Royal Henley Regatta in 2016.
 After her time at Choate, she decided to focus her energies on developing athletes on the water and enrolled in the Exercise and Sport Studies master's program at Smith College where Kayla served as a Graduate Assistant Coach and graduated May 2020.
 Her love of rowing remains her drive in all that she does to spread knowledge and access about this wonderful sport.
 Kayla is delighted to be joining the team at the George Pocock Rowing Foundation and looks forward to continuing the mission of the program!

-Michael Green is joining the GPRF team through the AmeriCorps and Up2Us VISTA intern program.
-He will be working as a rowing researcher to optimize the efficiency of our data collection and analysis to help us better understand the impact of rowing on the lives of the youth in our communities.
+Michael Green joined the GPRF team through the AmeriCorps and Up2Us VISTA intern program.
+He works as a rowing researcher to optimize the efficiency of our data collection and analysis to help us better understand the impact of rowing on the lives of the youth in our communities.
 Michael is currently a senior at Dartmouth College working towards completion of his degree with a concentration in Anthropology, specifically related to social determinants of health.
 He is a member of the Dartmouth College Men's Rowing team and believes strongly in the power of rowing to open doors and transform lives.
-We are thrilled to have Michael join us this year!

 Barbara joined GPRF in July of 2019 and is our Accounting Specialist.
 She brings over 7 years of non-profit bookkeeping and accounting experience with youth and arts organizations.
 Barbara picked up her bookkeeping skills while assisting her husband in his consulting engineering business and serving on the boards of education advocacy organizations before applying them to a second career.